selinon/selinon/docs.source/migrations.rst

 Generating migrations
 =====================

-Migrations can be generated using the Selinonlib CLI.
+Migrations can be generated using the Selinon CLI.
 It operates either on explicitly supplied old and new configuration files on which the migration is computed or you can use the built in support for Git VCS.
-Selinonlib in that case checks Git history for older versions of configuration files supplied.
+Selinon in that case checks Git history for older versions of configuration files supplied.

 .. code-block:: console

   $ # Add --verbose parameters for noisy output, use git to retrieve old configuration files.
 Path to migration_dir will be taken from nodes.yaml.
-  $ selinonlib-cli -vvv migrate --flow-definitions myapp/flows/*.yaml --nodes-definition myapp/nodes.yaml --git
+  $ selinon-cli -vvv migrate --flow-definitions myapp/flows/*.yaml --nodes-definition myapp/nodes.yaml --git

 You can also explicitly adjust migration directory.
-Implicitly Selinonlib will take into account ``migration_dir`` stated in the global section of ``nodes.yaml`` file.
-Also make sure you are pointing to the right directory as migrations files are numbered incrementally so Selinonlib needs to know the previous migration version that is distinguished based on presence of migration files in the ``migration_dir`` directory.
+Implicitly Selinon will take into account ``migration_dir`` stated in the global section of ``nodes.yaml`` file.
+Also make sure you are pointing to the right directory as migrations files are numbered incrementally so Selinon needs to know the previous migration version that is distinguished based on presence of migration files in the ``migration_dir`` directory.

 .. code-block:: console

   $ # Explicitly point to old configuration files and the migration directory, set tainted flow strategy as FAILED.
-  $ selinonlib-cli -vvv migrate --flow-definitions myapp/flows/*.yaml --nodes-definition myapp/nodes.yaml --old-flow-definitions myapp/old_1/flows/*.yaml --nodes-definition myapp/old_1/nodes.yaml --migration-dir myapp/migration_dir/ --tainted-flow-strategy FAIL
+  $ selinon-cli -vvv migrate --flow-definitions myapp/flows/*.yaml --nodes-definition myapp/nodes.yaml --old-flow-definitions myapp/old_1/flows/*.yaml --nodes-definition myapp/old_1/nodes.yaml --migration-dir myapp/migration_dir/ --tainted-flow-strategy FAIL

 Generated migrations are JSON files with computed tainting nodes, tainted edges and edge translation (renumbering and edge dropping if needed).
 These JSON files also carry some metadata such as where, when and by who the given migration was created.
 You can suppress capturing metadata by generating migrations with the ``--no-meta`` option.